elisepitel/turtles_race/README.md

 ### Improves to do in the future:
 - Insert replay button
-- 🐛 : sometimes the winner turtle can have the head within the right wall
+- 🐛 : sometimes the winner turtle can have its head within the right wall